TruGrid Mac Connector - Autofill Credentials

 Notes

-- If you have multiple Entra accounts saved against
+- If you have multiple accounts saved against

 - If no suggestion appears when you click the Username field, the saved entry is either missing, keyed to the wrong website value, or the Passwords credential provider is disabled.
 Check System Settings > Passwords > Password Options and confirm AutoFill is enabled.